An emotional affair can be the beginning of the death of a marriage, and some say it’s much worse than a physical affair.

 It doesn’t matter if it’s just a Facebook friend, a co-worker, a neighbor, or an old flame (those are most dangerous, especially if there was no good closure when it ended).

-Here are the most alarming telltales that he is getting too close to someone else:
+Here are the most alarming telltales that your husband is in love with another woman:

 The 8 Most Alarming Emotional Affair Signs